-Although jackets made with single panels are expensive because of good selection, it may not necessarily have any bearing on the quality of the final product.
+Although custom leather jackets made with single panels are expensive because of good selection, it may not necessarily have any bearing on the quality of the final product.

 3- Inner Lining

-The inner lining is an extra layer of fabric which adds more weight to the jacket.
+The inner lining is an extra layer of fabric that adds more weight to the jacket and thus tells about the leather jacket quality.
 It helps to firmly tug down the jacket on your shoulders and makes for a smooth fall from top to bottom.
-Inner lining also absorbs sweat in some cases, is soft, warm and makes for a comfortable wearing.
+The inner lining also absorbs sweat in some cases, is soft, warm, and makes for comfortable wearing.

-Type of fabric used in inner lining and the qualities it offers will also have a bearing on the price of a jacket.
+The type of fabric used in the inner lining of the jacket and the qualities it offers will also have a bearing on the price of a jacket.
 Bemberg lining is considered to be the best option for the inner lining.
-It is breathable, light and has a silky touch.
+It is breathable, light, and has a silky touch.

 Jackets without inner lining are light, breathable but expensive due to more interior finishing required and added complications in producing them.

 Clean and neat stitching in a jacket is testament to the jacket being of the highest quality, evidence of great effort put into making the jacket.
 A good leather jacket will be stitched with strong polyester thread evenly and thickly with no loose ends.